-The humble beast of burden was found often in Brother Crispino’s speech and there was affected in his words.
+The humble beast of burden was found often in Brother Crispino’s speech.
 One day he said to Brother Giovanni Antonio, “Father Guardian, Brother Crispino is an ass, but his halter is in your hands.
 So when you want him to go or to stop, pull or ease up on the halter.”
-When had others help him put the sacks over his shoulders, “joyful and jovial he used to day, ‘Load the donkey and go to the fair.’”
-Someone asked him why he never covered his against the rain or the sun.
+When he had others help him put the sacks over his shoulders, “joyful and jovial he used to day, ‘Load the donkey and go to the fair.’”
+Someone asked him why he never covered himself against the rain or the sun.
 He answered “impishly, ‘Don’t you know that donkeys don’t wear hats, and that I am the donkey of the Capuchins?’”
 Sometimes he added with a note of seriousness, “Do you know why I do not cover my head?
-Because it shows that I am always in the presence of God,”
+Because it shows that I am always in the presence of God”.

 Translation based on the text by Mariano D’Alatri in Sulle orme dei santi, Rome, 2000, p.
 85-94.